 Enter the code under which the vendor stocks the item, if you wish.
 This field is free-form up to 20 characters.
+This code will print on purchase order along with your item code.

 Item Cost

 Enter your cost for this item when purchased from this particular vendor.